Melizzo/Overlook/README.md

 working
 ![Website Overview](https://media.giphy.com/media/mA6VIw5OIuoBYO6M5C/giphy.gif)

- Pam - while this website doesn't meet any sort of passing grade for Mod2 - I am actively still coding, and will continue to be over the break.
+This website doesn't meet any sort of passing grade for Mod2 - I am actively still coding, and will continue to be over the break.

 * **[Melissa VanKempen](https://github.com/Melizzo)**